licy2001/licy2001.github.io/index.md

 ---
 layout: home
-title: "Jingyuan Yang"
+title: "Chunyu Li"
 ---
 # About Me

 ---

-I am currently an Assistant Professor with the [Visual Computing Research Center (VCC)](https://vcc.tech/index.html) (headed by [Prof. Hui Huang](https://vcc.tech/~huihuang)) at the [College of Computer Science & Software Engineering](https://csse.szu.edu.cn/), Shenzhen University.
+I am currently an Assistant Professor with the [Visual Computing Research Center (VCC)](https://vcc.tech/index.html) (headed by [Prof. Hui Huang](https://vcc.tech/~huihuang)) at the [College of Computer Science &amp; Software Engineering](https://csse.szu.edu.cn/), Shenzhen University.
 I received my Ph.D. in Information and Communication Engineering from Xidian University in 2022, supervised by [Prof. Xinbo Gao](https://see.xidian.edu.cn/faculty/xbgao/).
 Prior to that, I received my B.E. from the School of Electronic Engineering, Xidian University in 2017.

 My research interest  is computer vision, affective computing and AIGC, currently with emphasis on affective image manipulation.

 - **I am looking for master students who are motivated, self-disciplined and optimistic.** &#10024;
 - **I am also expecting undergraduate students to contact me with your graduation projects.** &#129412;
-- <b>Contact me: jyyang@szu.edu.cn &#129303; </b>
+- `<b>`Contact me: jyyang@szu.edu.cn &#129303; `</b>`

 # News

 ---

 - **2024.08.08**: EmoSet has won the Graphic Open Source Dataset Award (CCF CAD&CG 2024). &#127942;